QuantLet/Styleguide-and-FAQ/Styleguide.md

 Example:

 ```

-You will only need to know two basic elements:
+- The colon ':' separates the data field (left) from its description (right)

-- If you write multiple lines you have to put your text in  ' '
+- If you write multiple lines or use special characters you have to put your text in single quotes  ' '.
+For single lines without special characters there is no need to do so.
 ```R
 ...
 Description:       'Shows monthly returns of six US firms